andreszs/cordova-plugin-sms-retriever/README.md

 ### Prerequisites

-This plugin requires the Google Play Services version 10.2 or newer in order to work properly.
-You must also install the Google Play Services support plugin as explained in the **Install** section.
+This plugin requires the [Google Play Services 15.0.0](http://https://www.apkmirror.com/apk/google-inc/google-play-services/google-play-services-15-0-90-release/ "Google Play Services 15.0.0") or newer in order to work properly.

 ### Does the plugin work in the Android emulator?